September 11, 2015

 NOTE: Certain grains, such as oats, can be contaminated with wheat during growing and processing stages of production.
 It's not clear whether oats are harmful for most people with celiac disease, but doctors generally recommend avoiding oats unless they are specifically labeled gluten free.
 The question of whether people eating a gluten-free diet can consume pure oat products remains a subject of scientific debate.
 Many other products that you eat or that could come in contact with your mouth may contain gluten.
 These include:

 - Food additives, such as malt flavoring, modified food starch and others

 - Medications and vitamins that use gluten as a binding agent

 Cross-contamination also may occur anywhere ingredients come together, such as on a cutting board or a grill surface.
 You may be exposed to gluten by using the same utensils as others, such as a bread knife, or by sharing the same condiment containers — the condiment bottle may touch the bun, or a knife with breadcrumbs may contaminate a margarine stick or mayonnaise jar.

-There are still many basic foods allowed in a gluten-free diet.
-With all foods, check to see that each is labeled gluten free or call the manufacturer to double-check.
+There are still many basic foods allowed on a gluten-free diet.
+With all foods, check to see that each is labeled gluten-free or call the manufacturer to double-check.
 Grains and starches allowed in a gluten-free diet include: